• All Recipes

 1. Try adding smoked paprika for a smoky flavor, or a pinch of ground chipotle for a spicy kick.

-3. Top with diced avocado, a drizzle of olive oil, a sprinkle of white or black sesame seeds, or try some zest from a lime.
+2. Top with diced avocado, a drizzle of olive oil, or try some zest from a lime.

-4. Create a milder version for those who prefer less heat and a spicier version by adding extra jalapeños or salsa.
+3. Create a milder version for those who prefer less heat and a spicier version by adding extra pickled jalapeños or salsa.

-6. This dip is great for meal prep.
+5. This dip is great for vegan meal prep.
 Make a large batch at the beginning of the week and use it as a snack, in burritos, as a sandwich spread, or as a quick addition to meals.

 📖 Recipe